-Plan a “jellyfish sting free” Hawaii vacation with our updated 2018 calendar of Hawaii Jellyfish sting warning dates and suggestions.
-When you are evaluating cheap flights to Hawaii and the Cheapest Time to Fly to Hawaii, you may want to keep this information handy.
+Plan a “jellyfish sting free” Hawaii vacation with our updated 2020 calendar of Hawaii Jellyfish sting warning dates and suggestions.
+You may want to keep this information handy when you are looking for cheap flights to Hawaii and the cheapest time to fly to Hawaii.

 Jellyfish are fascinating, and are themselves comprised of nearly 95% water.
 Their needle-like stingers are located on their tentacles.
 When activated, the stinger shoots into the victim, releasing the venom.
 This all happens in a millionth of a second.

 Location.
 South facing Hawaii beaches are most impacted by jellyfish eight days after a full moon.
 These include Waikiki, Ala Moana Beach Park, Haunama Bay and the Waianae Coast on Oahu.
 Kauai can have warning signs posted at Poipu Beach.
 Maui beaches and Big Island beaches are also affected but typically have fewer problems.

 Timing and awareness.
 You’ll usually find jellyfish on impacted beaches eight days following a full moon.
 The problem can persist for three days.
 If you’re here during a jellyfish invasion, talk to the lifeguard for advice.
 Also check the beach to see if any jellyfish are present on the sand.